StevenTammen/StevenTammen.github.io/pages/being-opinionated.md

 ### Having Strong Opinions Encourages You To Examine Your Life

 As the famous Socrates quote goes, "the unexamined life is not worth living."
-I'm not sure I'd go quite that far, but I am convinced that starting to examine why the way things are is a necessary first step to achieving one's full potential.
+I'm not sure I'd go quite that far, but I am convinced that starting to examine why things are the way they are is a necessary first step to achieving one's full potential.

 Particularly if you adopt an "everything is up for debate" attitude (i.e., a willingness to "slaughter the sacred cow," so to speak), you can start reasoning out why you believe what you do.
 Most people are entirely unaware of their reasons for believing things (such as peer pressure, marketing, political manipulation, religious dogma, etc.).
 If you become a person that thinks through everything, you will have an inestimable leg up on such people -- a system of opinions based on the reasons mentioned above can be misleading and even harmful to one's well being, but a system of opinions built on a solid foundation of evidence will always lead you aright.